dwmkerr/spaceinvaders/README.md

 TODO
 ----

+* should be able to push/pop state, for example the paused state could be a pushed state.
 * Add configuration options to main page.
-* Allow pause.
 * show instructions nicely
-* show 'start game'
 * show 'won' nicely
-* show 'lost' nicely
 * Scrollbars are goofy
+* sounds
+* explosions
+* sprites?
-* Only the front rank of invaders should drop bombs
+* handle 'block' of invaders configuration
+* handle levels
+* remove unneeded key handling code in index.

 TEST
 ----

+* initial space on welcome screen fires a rocket
+* show 'start game'
+* show 'lost' nicely
+* Allow pause.
+* game states (start, countdown, finish, dead, level etc) can be controlled entirely by having the main loop call the state's update/draw proc. demo this with a 'start' screen.
+* score for hitting invaders
+* Only the front rank of invaders should drop bombs
 * Handle loss by invaders reaching bottom (not ship collision!)
 * Make rocket speeds configurable.
 * Limit to rocket rate.